Need Help? Give us a call.

 The first step to establishing your business credit?
 Set up your business entity.
 The four main ways to legally structure your business are as a sole proprietorship, a partnership, an LLC, or a corporation.
 These legal structures determine the extent of your personal liability for your business’s financial obligations, as well as the way you file for and pay your taxes.

 Your EIN is a useful tool for building your business credit history.
 By using your EIN on business credit card applications, you’ll establish your reputation with business credit reporting bureaus.
-You’ll also gain credibility by working with vendors that report to those bureaus, and ensuring that all your business’ accounts and finances include the official business name.
+You’ll also gain credibility by working with vendors that report to those bureaus, and ensuring that all your businesses’ accounts and finances include the official business name.

 These are a few simple ways to improve your credit score—and to make sure you avoid damaging your credit score in the process, too.